Spring Wildflower Hikes: Don't Miss this Season's Bloom!

 Malibu, CA 90265

 Don't let the Malibu address confuse you; arriving at this park requires driving up PCH until you cross the county line into Ventura.
 Point Mugu has lovely beaches and camping as well as trails up into the mountains above the coast.
 The devastating 2013 fire left these slopes charred and blackened and in many spots impassible for a few seasons, but recent rains show us how nature heals after a fire.
 The wildflower display along the Backbone Trail is absolutely breathtaking.
-(Note that the La Jolla Canyon Trail is still mostly washed away and does not yet make it all the way to the waterfall again as of March 2017.)
+(Note that the La Jolla Canyon Trail is still mostly washed away and does not make it all the way to the waterfall anymore, as of February 2018.)